Emily Kennedy Farrar

 Emily’s Story

-When Emily Kennedy was a child, her older sister turned their basement into a summer camp for neighborhood kids with plays and fun science experiments.
+When Emily Kennedy Farrar was a child, her older sister turned their basement into a summer camp for neighborhood kids with plays and fun science experiments.
 “I developed an overall love of learning that has stayed with me.”
 And, with three of her grandparents in education, she “always had a pretty severe case of the teaching bug.”
 Emily’s appreciation of mathematics began early and was reinforced by her eleventh grade analysis teacher.
 Emily realized “that math could be used not only for finding solutions to quadratic equations, but for helping win a car on a game show.”

 Initially an architecture major at the Georgia Institute of Technology, Emily decided after a year “that sitting at a drafting table wasn’t for me; teaching was.”
 She received her BS in applied math from the Georgia Institute of Technology and went on to earn a MEd in mathematics education from the University of Georgia.